People at a park with city infrastructure and tree line in the background.

 Role:

-• UI/UX Designer (collaborating with 2 other designers, 3 developers, and the founder)
+• Collaborating with 2 other Designers, 3 Developers, and the Founder

 Timeline: